rae-shaw/hashicorp_homework_r_shaw/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).
-In this guide, you'll learn how to install, set-up and configure Terraform.
+In this guide, you'll learn how to download and install Terraform.

 ## Prerequisites

-## Install Terraform
+## Download Terraform

 Visit [Terraform.io](https://www.terraform.io/downloads.html) and download the appropriate package for your operating system and architecture.

-Once Terraform is installed, create the infrastructure.
+Once Terraform is downloaded, create the infrastructure.

-## Set-Up Terraform Infrastructure
+## Set-Up File Infrastructure

 Create a new directory on your local machine for your Terraform configuration code and cd into it.